-The Nagoya Festival, which takes place annually in mid-October, is one of the greatest autumn festivals in Nagoya.
-The entire city is filled with a festive air, celebrating its past, present, and future.
+The Nagoya Festival, which takes place annually in mid-October, is one of the most spectacular autumn festivals in Nagoya.
+The entire city is filled with a festive atmosphere, celebrating its past, present, and future.

-If you love Japanese festivals and want to experience the vibrant energy and a mix of entertainment, culture, and history, this event cannot be missed.
+If you love Japanese festivals and want to experience a vibrant energy and a mix of entertainment, culture, and history, this event is a must-see.

 Article Contents